meg26/Automated-Minute-Book-Creation-AMBOC-/README.md

 Our solution is to make better use of available tools and technological advancements to help employees conduct efficient discussions to overall boost a company’s efficiency.Automated minute book creation (AMBOC) is an automated system to create transcripts and minutes of a meeting with the added advantage of speaker recognition.

 The model we propose will be capable of:
-* Transforming an audio file into plain text using Deep Neural Networks (DNN) and Google API
+* Transforming an audio file into plain text using Deep Neural Networks (DNN) and Google API.
-* Verifying the voice of a speaker using Mel Frequency Cepstral Coefficent (MFCC)
+* Verifying the voice of a speaker using Mel Frequency Cepstral Coefficent (MFCC).
 * Summarizing the meeting transcript into condensed minutes with the help of Transformers.